Mahidol University International College: Reputation

 Mahidol University International College possesses strong extracurricular activities.
 It has a competitive Students in Free Enterprise (SIFE) programme which has won awards nationally.
 It has also a notably strong debate society.
-As of 2012, the debate club hash won 6 out of 8 national debate titles at the annual championship - European Union-Thailand Intervarsity Debate Championships and regularly top the rankings of Thai universities at international debating competitions.
+As of 2012, the debate club has won 6 out of 8 national debate titles at the annual championship - European Union-Thailand Intervarsity Debate Championships and regularly top the rankings of Thai universities at international debating competitions.

 MUIC is one of only two higher education institutions (the other being with Chulalongkorn University's Sasin Graduate School) to have received the 'Thailand Trust Mark' from the Thai Ministry of Commerce, indicating the high quality educational services that the college provides.